bo-rc/IRL-lab-management/lab-manual.md

 To comply with our safety rules and insurance requirements, we recommend that no user use the lab alone.
 Before a user has completed lab training, such users can use the facility only when IRL staff are on-site and when they have notified the IRL staff of their intent to use the facility.
 Failure to follow these rules and other rules related to IRL use could result in suspension of user privileges.
 Please consider your colleagues in this manner: investigations of incidents and violations could result in closure of the facility for all users.

+All project members must pass the lab training before using the lab.

 ## Making reservations to use the lab
 After completing the lab training, users can schedule time and self-use the facility as long as all lab rules are followed.
 Please use the web-based [reservation form](http://robotics.illinois.edu/reserve-lab/).
+The IRL-assigned project number is required for the reservation.
+Any project member who has been included in his/her group's project application can make the reservation.
 Please also include set-up time and reconfiguration time if you need to reconfigure the laboratory in a configuration that differs from standard.
 The standard set-up is for UAS flights with foam dispersed evenly across the floor and netting fully deployed.
 You will be expected to remove such foam when you require it and replace it at the end of your measurements.
 Addition of large fans for gust simulation are another example of deviations from the standard configuration.

 Currently, a [lab schedule](http://robotics.illinois.edu/lab-schedule/) is maintained on the [IRL's website](http://robotics.illinois.edu/reserve-lab/).
 Please find an open time slot and submit the reservation request form online.
 After the appointment is approved, the requested time will appear on the [lab schedule](http://robotics.illinois.edu/lab-schedule).